NuVotifier/NuVotifier/README.markdown

 ## Writing Vote Listeners

 Votifier has a vote listener system where listeners are notified when Votifier receives a vote notification.
 Sort of like the Bukkit plugin system itself.
 Each of these listeners can carry out their own task (i.e. rewarding the player via iConomy, etc.) in response to the vote.
 Vote listeners can be found on the Github download page.
 To install a vote listener, simply put it in Votifiers "listeners" folder.
 Note that you must run Votifier first before this folder is made.

+## Compiling Vote Listeners

+Vote listeners can be compiled by including Votifier in the class path.
+For example:

+    javac -cp Votifier.jar FlatfileVoteListener.java

 ## Encryption